Close Menu

 Your answers on these forms are often some of the most important statements you make.
 If you state on your Work History form that you lifted nothing on the job, then that is what the SSA assumes is correct.
 Frankly, there are no jobs where you lift “nothing.”
 But for some reason, many people write that down as an answer.
 Even desk jobs require some lifting.
 You might, for example, lift files, boxes of paper, books, or supplies.

 Think about it.
 Failing to tell the SSA about the lifting you had to do at your past jobs, makes it easier for them to return you to your past jobs.
 If you lifted heavy weight on the job and now, your arthritis prevents that, then you cannot perform your past work.
-Don’t make the mistake of filling out your paperwork incorrectly.
+Fill out your paperwork correctly.
 If you do so, then you are making it easier for the SSA to deny your case.

 WHAT WE DO TO HELP YOU WIN SSDI AND SSI BENEFITS